 Oh, this bodes well.
 They didn’t even put it in an outer box to ship it to another continent.
 Oh boy.

 Well, the boots were in an Ugg boots box, so maybe — just maybe — everything was just fine.
-Inside the box I would find real Uggs at a great price and not fake boots that I’d been prematurely spazzing about.
+Inside the box I would find real Uggs at a great price and not fake Uggs that I’d been prematurely spazzing about.
 Everything was going to be just fine after all.

 Nope.
 Everything was not just fine.